recallnet/trading-simulator-mcp/README.md

 - **Common Token Support**: The system includes a growing list of common tokens with their addresses and chain information.

-## Authentication Updates
+## Authentication

-The Trading Simulator API now uses Bearer token authentication.
-Instead of requiring both an API key and API secret with request signing, the API now only requires a single API key passed in the `Authorization` header as a Bearer token.
+The Trading Simulator API uses Bearer token authentication, requiring a single API key passed in the `Authorization` header as a Bearer token.

 Example:
 ```
 Authorization: Bearer your_api_key_here
 ```

-This simplifies the authentication process and eliminates the need for request signing with HMAC-SHA256.

 ## Setup